GerHobbelt/elements/README.md

 	`.my_mixin(@arg1:val;)`

-## Things to Mention
+## Request for Feedback
 Oreolek was mentioned to have a namespaced fork of the original LESS Elements codebase where the mixins are provided under a hash-namespace (nested mixins, so to speak).
-I would like to do the same here, but I need your feedback to determine the best way to namespace these mixins.
+I would like to do the same with MOAR Elements, but I need your feedback to determine the best way to namespace these mixins.

 ## License